Physical distancing: what does it mean?

 - looking after yourself.

 By making the most of family time, using routines, staying connected and managing conflict constructively, you can make this situation as positive as possible.
-Our article on family wellbeing during coronavirus (COVID-19) has tips that you can adapt for your whole family.
+Our article on family wellbeing during COVID-19 has tips that you can adapt for your whole family.

 Talking about physical distancing with children and teenagers with disability

-If your child has a disability, they might be anxious about getting coronavirus (COVID-19), getting sicker or having complications because of the virus.
+If your child has a disability, they might be anxious about getting COVID-19, getting sicker or having complications because of the virus.
 Children and teenagers with disability are more likely than their peers to experience anxiety.

-It’s a good idea to seek advice from your GP or specialist about whether your child has a higher risk of getting coronavirus (COVID-19) and what extra precautions you and your child might need to take.
+It’s a good idea to seek advice from your GP or specialist about whether your child has a higher risk of getting COVID-19 and what extra precautions you and your child might need to take.

-Children and teenagers are likely to have many and mixed feelings about how coronavirus (COVID-19) has affected their lives.
+Children and teenagers are likely to have many and mixed feelings about how COVID-19 has affected their lives.
 Talking with children about physical distancing and talking with teenagers about physical distancing can help them work through feelings and cope with the situation.

 Using routines to manage physical distancing with children and teenagers with disability